 Sponsors: UIS Center for State Policy and Leadership, the Community Foundation for the Land of Lincoln, and the United Way of Central Illinois

 The Sangamon County Citizen Survey (SCCS) is a collaborative project between the University of Illinois Springfield’s Center for State Policy and Leadership, the Community Foundation for the Land of Lincoln, and the United Way of Central Illinois.
 The purpose of this biennial survey is to establish benchmarks and evaluate changes in residents’ assessments of the quality of life in Sangamon County.
 The first survey, conducted in 2013, provided local leaders, community organizations, and citizens with insight into issues facing local residents.
-The inaugural survey consists of over one hundred questions across nine topical areas, including: culture and recreation, social well-being, health, education, economy, infrastructure, government and civic participation, environment, and public safety.
+The inaugural survey consisted of over one hundred questions across nine topical areas, including: culture and recreation, social well-being, health, education, economy, infrastructure, government and civic participation, environment, and public safety.
 The second iteration of the survey, conducted in 2015, expanded to examine issues surrounding education in the county.
-The third iteration, conducted in 2017, focuses on economic and infrastructure questions facing the county.
-A total of 746 respondents participated in the 2017 survey (687 via mail; 59 via web).
-In addition to its focus on economy and infrastructure, the current survey contains questions on the state budget impasse, the future of the Illinois State Fairgrounds, and other issues of the day.
-Each survey is conducted using probability sampling and is weighted to match estimates provided by the US Census Bureau.
+The third iteration, conducted in 2017, focused on economic and infrastructure questions facing the county.
+The 2019 edition focused on life in Sangamon County, social well-being, legal changes, race and equality, the economy, civic engagement, culture and recreation, personal health, social health, and the environment.

 Illinois Tobacco Quitline Evaluation